 Intangible assets acquired separately are measured on initial recognition at cost.
 The cost of intangible assets acquired in a business combination is their fair value as at the date of acquisition.
 Following initial recognition, intangible assets are carried at cost less any accumulated amortisation and any accumulated impairment losses.
 The useful lives of intangible assets are assessed to be either finite or indefinite.
 Intangible assets with finite lives are amortised over the useful economic life.
 The amortisation period and the amortisation method for an intangible asset with a finite useful life are reviewed at least at each financial year-end.
-Changes in the expected useful life or the expected pattern of u) Intangible assets (Continued)

-consumption of future economic benefits embodied in the asset are accounted for by changing the amortisation period or method, as appropriate, and treated as changes in accounting estimates.
-The amortisation expense on intangible assets with finite lives is recognised in the income statement in the administrative expenses category.
+Changes in the expected useful life or the expected pattern of consumption of future economic benefits embodied in the asset are accounted for by changing the amortisation period or method, as appropriate, and treated as changes in accounting estimates.
+The amortisation expense on intangible assets with finite lives is recognised in the statement of comprehensive income in the administrative expenses category.

 Amortisation is calculated using the straight-line method to write down the cost of intangible assets to their residual values over their estimated useful lives.
-The restricted bank licence has a useful life of 35 years and a remaining amortization period of 31 years and 11 months at 31 March 2015.
-The banking license forms part of the disposal group that has been classified as held for sale so that it is not currently being amortized.
+The restricted bank licence has a useful life of 35 years.
+The banking license forms part of the disposal group that has been classified as held for sale so that it is not currently being amortized for the year ended 31 March 2015.
+The intangible asset was disposed of as part of the sale of the Bank's China subsidiary during the financial year ended 31 March 2016.